-The best high-protein meal delivery services can potentially solve this problem for you.
+The best high-protein meal delivery services can help you get more protein, which is one of the best things you can do for your body composition1 (when combined with exercise).
 These services offer prepared meals or pre-portioned meal kits that have at least 25 to 40 grams of protein per serving, which is the recommended amount per meal to maximize muscle protein synthesis (following resistance training)2, according to a 2019 article in Sports Medicine and backed by registered dietitian and GGR contributor Perry Nix, RD, LD.

 To help you narrow down your options and find the best high-protein meal delivery for your diet plan, we tested more than 60 of the best meal delivery services from some of the category’s most popular providers.
 We rated each kit and service in accordance with our GGR testing methodology, scoring factors such as: